zsteinkamp/m4l-LenStepper/README.md

 Direct download links below.

+- [v6](https://github.com/zsteinkamp/m4l-LenStepper/releases/download/v6/LenStepper-v6.amxd) - 2024-10-29 - Add non-blocking telemetry ping on load.
+Does not send any identifying information, only the plugin name, the local computer name, type of computer, and CPU type.
+I just want to see which plugins are used the most.
-- [v5](https://github.com/zsteinkamp/m4l-LenStepper/raw/main/frozen/LenStepper-v5.amxd) - 2024-10-17 - Fix bug in recalling presets with Live Sets.
+- [v5](https://github.com/zsteinkamp/m4l-LenStepper/releases/download/v5/LenStepper-v5.amxd) - 2024-10-17 - Fix bug in recalling presets with Live Sets.
 - [v4](https://github.com/zsteinkamp/m4l-LenStepper/raw/main/frozen/LenStepper-v4.amxd) - 2024-08-09 - Added presets; Fixed bugs where notes would be spuriously output when the device was loaded.
 - [v3](https://github.com/zsteinkamp/m4l-LenStepper/raw/main/frozen/LenStepper-v3.amxd) - 2023-11-18 - Restricted to strictly monophonic to solve some issues with note-on.
 Fixed bug around first note after changing notes playing the old note.
 - [v2](https://github.com/zsteinkamp/m4l-LenStepper/raw/main/frozen/LenStepper-v2.amxd) - 2023-11-17 - Reimplemented stuff that was javascript to native Max objects.
 Javascript timers are not accurate enough for music.